Yorften/WolfEsports/README.md

 ## Project Overview

 **Context**:
-Commandos is a web application designed for an enterprise to enhance its online order management capabilities.
-The application allows customers to place orders and enables administrators to manage users and products efficiently.
+Wolf Esports is designed for an e-sport organization to help organize and monitor video game tournaments.
+The application manages players, teams, and tournaments efficiently, providing both basic and advanced tournament duration estimations.

 **Objectives**:
-- Implement user management with session-based authentication `HttpSession`, differentiating between Admin and Client roles.
-- Use Thymeleaf as the template engine for dynamic page layouts and replacing JSP/JSTL.
+- Implement player, team, and tournament management.
+- Use Spring Core for Dependency Injection (DI) via XML configuration `applicationContext.xml`.
-- Implement CRUD operations for products, orders, and users.
+- Implement CRUD operations for `players`, `teams`, and `tournaments`.
-- Write unit tests with JUnit and Mockito for business and data access components.
 - Apply a layered architecture (MVC) to separate presentation, business, and persistence logic.
+- Demonstrate the Open/Closed principle by extending the `TournamentDao` interface.

 ## Installation